Structural Joist Openings

 What are the criteria for the installation of a structural joist opening?

 Despite the variation in the desired outcomes of structural joist openings, the criteria for their formation remain largely unchanged between applications.
 Seeing as most structural openings are formed from standard joist components and timber beams, all of the standard criteria such as bearing, direction of bow, direction of cup, and layout are applicable here.
 The exact location and dimensions of the opening take priority over the rest of the joist structure, with any interruptions being adequately supported or altered to comply with standard joist installation criteria.
 For rooflights and stairwells, the thickness of sheathing and the total run should be considered respectively.
 All timber intersections should be suitably supported with timber joist hangers, and reinforced with strapping where necessary.
+Where required, structural posts or vertical supports must be installed in accordance with the structural calculations.

-How are structural joist openings installed?
+How are structural openings formed?

 Key Notes: